|

 Jul 20 |

 with the Legion to the 30th century.
-He is buried on Earth, his funeral
+His funeral is

 attended by billions.
 GLORITH REALITY: This